NOC-OI/shell-extras/_episodes/08-command-substitution.md

 teaching: 10
 exercises: 5
 questions:
-- "How to use command substitutions for arguments flexibility?"
+- "How to use command substitutions for arguments flexibly?"
 objectives:
-- Understand the need for flexibility regarding arguments
+- "Understand the need for flexibility regarding arguments"
-- Generate the values of the arguments on the fly using command substitution
+- "Generate the values of the arguments on the fly using command substitution"
-- Understand the difference between pipes/redirection and the command substitution operator
+- "Understand the difference between pipes/redirection and the command substitution operator"
 keypoints:
-- Command substitution can achieved by using dollar mark, `$(things to be replaced)`.
+- "Command substitution can achieved by using dollar mark, `$(things to be replaced)`."
-- Things to be replaced can be words and outputs of another command
+- "Things to be replaced can be words and outputs of another command"
-- Command substitution can be used for inputs and output of another command, but the output side must be modified to avoid file replacements.
+- "Command substitution can be used for inputs and output of another command, but the output side must be modified to avoid file replacements."
 ---

 ## Introduction